Creating Collection Cases

 - Send a postal letter โ Mail a physical collection letter via Pingen

-- View the case โ See all details, payment history, and communication timeline
+- View the case โ See all details, payment history, and activity timeline

 - Configure settings โ Set the language, enable payment plan requests, and manage case-specific options